ogham/rust-users/README.md

 running a program, or is the owner of files, or for that user to have never existed.
 So always check the return values from `user_to_uid`!

+There is also a `get_current_username` function, as it's such a common operation that it deserves special treatment.

 Caching
 -------